Butterfly Pea Flower Bubble Tea

 • Butterfly pea flower tea: Use tea bags instead of loose tea since you don’t need high quality tea for this recipe.

-• Tapioca balls: Store-bought tapioca balls are the easiest way to make boba at home.
+• Tapioca balls: Store-bought dried, vacuum-sealed tapioca balls are the tastiest way to make boba at home.
 They just need to be cooked in water to make them soft and chewy.

-• Brown sugar: Brown sugar has a slight toffee, caramel flavor that works really well with tea.
+• Brown sugar: Brown sugar has a slight caramel flavor that works really well in this drink.
 You can use white sugar if you that’s what you have.

 • Water: Using filtered water, when possible, to cook the boba and steep the tea will make your drink taste better.

-• Ice: Make ice using filtered water if you can for a cleaner taste.
+• Ice: Make ice using filtered water if you can for a better taste.

 My Tapioca Balls Pick